FK Sūduva: 2002–present

-The season of 2002 shaped the future.
-The team reached the top division.
-It also reached the finals of the National Cup and gained the chance to take part in the UEFA Cup.
-But the most important thing was that it also got new owners who were determined to create a normally functioning and financially predictable club.
-The European campaign of that year added some good emotions to the general hype.

 The semi-professional team vanquished Brann from Norway during its first European match (3–2 both away and at home) and went to Glasgow to meet Celtic.
 This match was not so successful (actually, the result is still featured in the statistics of Celtic as one of the biggest victories in Europe).

 Three more seasons at the middle of the table and the team reached 3rd place – 30 years after the achievement of the same caliber.
 Repeating that history, the club reached the finals of the National Cup the following year.
 Only this time the Cup went to Marijampolė.

 Since that year Sūduva have been one of the most stable clubs of the country – both financially and on the league table.
 It reached 2nd position twice (2007 and 2010), 3rd position – three times (2009, 2011 and 2012) and won the National Cup one more time (2008).
 It went to play European cups every year receiving teams like Rapid, Red Bull and Club Brugge.

 The year 2013 saw a new concept of the team.
 The budget was still stable but it went down.
 So the team expressed the wish to put more stress on integration of young local boys into the main team.
 Some important players of the earlier seasons left; a few foreign players came to stand along those who left and the new blood.